virtool/virtool-website/content/docs/developer/job_api/samples.md

 Finalize a sample being created by setting `ready` to `true` and setting `quality` based on request data.

-The request expects an encoded `json` that has a single key named `quality`.

 ## Parameters

 | Name    | Type   | Required  | Description                                                                   |